 - 1 1/2 teaspoons vanilla extract

-- 1/3 cup plus 1 tablespoon Dutch processed or natural cocoa
+- 1/3 cup cocoa powder Dutch processed or natural

 - 1 teaspoon salt